Vic Gustafson

 Victor Gustafson (c.
 1905 – ?) was an American college football player and coach.
 He served as the head football coach at Wheaton College in Wheaton, Illinois for six seasons, from 1929 to 1934, compiling a record of 14–27–5.

+A native of Wheaton, Illinois, Gustafson played high school football alongside Red Grange.
+He attended Northwestern University, where he played football, and was captain of the 1927 Northwestern Wildcats football team.
+He went to Wheaton College in 1928 as backfield coach for the football team, assistant basketball coach, and head coach in track and field.
+The following year, he was promoted to head football coach.
+Gustafson was succeeded by Wendell Smith as Wheaton's head football coach in 1935, but continued to assistant in coaching the team.